g-etorri/articles/jncie-self-study/igp-configuration/7-igp-config.md

 1 packets transmitted, 1 packets received, 0% packet loss
 round-trip min/avg/max/stddev = 7.884/7.884/7.884/0.000 ms
 ```
 Success!

-In DC2 we'll configure two BGP sessions, one in R4 and another in R5.
-We'll export only a default route for DC2.
+Now for DC2.
+We'll spin up two BGP sessions: one on R4 and another on R5.
+The plan is to export only a default route to DC2.

-Generally in JNCIE we don't have permissions to use static routes, so, to create a default route I'll use an aggregate route.
+Here is a JNCIE pro-tip: Generally, in the exam, you aren't allowed to use static routes.
+So, to generate a default route cleanly, I'll use an aggregate route instead.

-Oh, I forget to say you about our AS, we'll have the AS 65020.
+Oh, I almost forgot to tell you our Autonomous System Number (ASN): we are running AS 65020.

-Let's make the configuration of this DC now:
+Let's get this configured:
 R4:
 ```
 set routing-options autonomous-system 65020